playvoras/wdec-v6/README.md

 # Credits

 @luavm: Writing the Decompiler (SirHurt/AssHurt)
-@luaubc: Updating the Decompilr to v6
+@luaubc: Updating the Decompiler to v6